 - Access to the NACS Help Desk

-- Non-editorial access to the NACS State of the Industry Summit, Leadership Forum, Global Forum, and other similar NACS events.
-This is subject to the terms of event-specific collaborative contracts which may allow non-editorial attendance.
+- Attendance to the NACS State of the Industry Summit, Leadership Forum, Convenience Summit - Asia, Convenience Summit - Europe, and other similar NACS events.
+This is subject to the terms of event-specific collaborative contracts which may allow editorial and/or non-editorial attendance.

 - NACS membership lists and directories

 - Pre and post NACS Show attendee lists

 - Invitation to CEO dinner (Hunter Club Gold benefit)

 - Room drops or other product placement (except for publication bins subject to fee and content policies)

 - Hunter Club Gold appreciation event